-So if you buy one of these Meike lenses, give it a good twist, make sure everything is solid, a small screwdriver will come in handy if you have one.
+So if you buy one of these Meike lenses, give it a good twist, and make sure everything is solid, a small screwdriver will come in handy if you have one.

 Ignoring my bad luck with this copy that fell apart, the Meike lenses, in general, have a cool compact all-metal build.
-You’ll see a lot of reviewers say, “all metal, so build quality is good.”
+You’ll see a lot of reviewers say, “All-metal, so build quality is good.”
 A good build quality means a lens won’t fall apart, it means there aren’t a lot of decentric issues and inner light scattering.
 It means the lens is designed in a way where grease won’t leak onto the aperture blades or elements, or it won’t haze up the glass if it gets hot.

 So far, I’ve not yet seen decentric issues with this style of build they’re using on these APS-C lenses.
 I’ve never seen oil on the aperture or inner light scattering issues either.
-(Their full frame Meike 50mm f1.7 is a different story.)
+(Their full-frame Meike 50mm f1.7 is a different story.)

 With their APS-C design, focusing is always smooth and the aperture ring is usually smooth.
 All around they are a ton of fun to use on these little APS-C cameras.

 The Meike 35mm f1.4 is also slightly different than their other 35mm lenses in that it has 8 elements with 9 aperture blades.
-It looks like they needed a few more elements to correct for some issues that come with the f1.4 aperture.
+It looks like they needed a few more elements to correct some issues that come with the f1.4 aperture.
 You’ll still get softer corners and more distortion than some of their slower lenses.

 Even though there are 8 elements, micro-contrast is still fantastic.

 Something else I want to point out is that these lenses have been designed for the mirrorless flange distance.
-A lot of people talk about buying older retro lenses instead of these cheap Chinese lenses (which I have many of both).
+A lot of people talk about buying older retro lenses instead of these cheap Chinese lenses (I have many of both).
 While there are a lot of great older retro lenses, buying them and getting good copies is usually a hassle and they are designed for DLSR 35mm film cameras, not mirrorless digital cameras.

 So companies like Meike, are able to get better performance with smaller lenses by designing them for mirrorless digital systems.
-The only problem with these cheap lenses is long term reliability and quality control.
+The only problem with these cheap lenses is long-term reliability and quality control.

 You can also find this style of lens under other brand names.
-I’ve seen similar lenses by Opteka, Neewer, Brighten Star, Tosuny, 7Artisans and Lightdow.
+I’ve seen similar lenses by Opteka, Neewer, Brighten Star, Tosuny, 7Artisans, and Lightdow.
 So I have no idea who is doing the R&D on these actual designs, it seems like anyone can buy them factory direct and slap their logo on them.
 So I don’t think Meike is anything special as a company, like Kipon, or Laowa, or Mitakon who are real lens companies.
 I think they’re just another brand out of Hong Kong buying OEM Chinese photography junk and slapping their label on it.

 Meike 35mm f1.4 Review | Technical Overview